oclipa/reactjs-cheat-sheet/README.md

 * When using ReduxJS, split your Reducer code into smaller methods to avoid huge JSON within your Reducer.
 * Consider using TypeScript in your apps if you do not do it already.
-* Use the create-react-app generator to bootstrap your ReactJS app.
+* Use the create-react-app generator to bootstrap your React app.
 * Keep your code DRY.
 Don’t Repeat Yourself, but keep in mind code duplicate is NOT always a bad thing.
 * Avoid having large classes, methods or components, including Reducers.
 * Use more robust managers to manage application state, such as Redux.
 * Use event synchronizer, such as Redux-Thunk, for interactions with your back end API.
 * Avoid passing too many attributes or arguments.
 Limit yourself to five props that you pass into your component.
-* Use ReactJS defaultProps and ReactJS propTypes.
+* Use React defaultProps and React propTypes.
 * Use linter, break up lines that are too long.
 * Keep your own jslint configuration file.
 * Always use a dependency manager with a lock file, such as NPM or yarn.
 * Test your commonly accessed code, code that is complex and prone to bugs.
 * Write more tests that give more test coverage for your code with a little effort and test code to ensure its proper functioning.
 * Every time you find a bug, make sure you write a test first.
-* Use function-based components by starting to use React Hooks, a new ReactJS way to create state-full components.
+* Use function-based components by starting to use React Hooks, a new React way to create state-full components.
 * Use ES6 de-structuring for your props.
 * Use conditional rendering.
 * User `map()` to collect and render collections of components.
 * Use partial components, such as `<>` … `</>`
 * Name your event handlers with handle prefixes, such as `handleClick()` or `handleUpdate()`.
 * Use `onChange` to control your inputs, such as `onChange={this.handleInputChange}`.
-* Use JEST to test your ReactJS code.
+* Use JEST to test your React code.

 </div>
 </div>